The Singles 81→85: Original 1985 release

 The Singles 81→85 was released in the UK by Mute Records on 15 October 1985 with catalogue number MUTEL1.
 (Note: Burmeister & Lange's Monument discography incorrectly attributes the date to 1995 instead of 1985.)
 It was the first retrospective released for the band in the UK.
 All of the band's singles except "The Meaning of Love" and "Somebody" were included.
 (Note: Subsequent CD releases of the collection included "Somebody" and "A Meaning of Love" as well.)
 A promotional pressing of the album in the UK was printed on blue vinyl and is considered one of the rarest collector's items from the band.
 In Germany, Intercord Records released the album with catalogue number INT 146.817.

 In the US, the release was given a different track listing and a different name (Catching Up with Depeche Mode), as the US had seen the compilation album People Are People released the previous year and US label Sire Records did not want to release another compilation album with the same tracks.

 1998 re-release

 To coincide with the release of Depeche Mode's compilation album The Singles 86>98, the Singles 81→85 album was reissued and remastered under the title The Singles 81>85, featuring new cover art and two additional tracks.
-One of the additional tracks, the "Some Bizarre" version of "Photographic", was the first track the band had ever recorded in the studio, and that original version had not been available to fans since it was included on the Some Bizzare Album album in 1981.
+One of the additional tracks, the "Some Bizarre" version of "Photographic", was the first track the band had ever recorded in the studio, and that original version had not been available to fans since it was included on the Some Bizzare Album compilation in 1981.